The Secrets Surrounding Chatfield Hollow State Park

 • Save

-Hiking this Connecticut State Park
+Hiking at Chatfield Hollow State Park

-Branching off from the pond are hiking trails that seem to lead off in every direction.
+Branching off from the pond, are hiking trails that seem to lead off in every direction.
 Although we visited on a weekday, we saw many groups of people heading out on hikes.
 I can imagine based on the park map, you could spend all day winding your way through the immense hiking trails.

 red covered bridge leading off to a hike at Chatfield Hollow State Park